top of page

 - Dark Eros, Thomas Moore

 Carl Jung never talked about it directly.
-In fact, one of the only things that disappointed me about Jung was that he never discussed his seeming violation of the traditional mores of marriage, regarding his now widely known relationship with Toni Wolfe.
-How powerful that must of been in his life!
+In fact, one of the only things that disappointed me about Jung was that he never discussed his seeming violation of the traditional mores of marriage regarding his now widely known relationship with Toni Wolfe.
+How powerful that must have been in his life!
 It is a similar thing that disturbed me about Martin Luther King and the hiding of his affairs with many women.
 I am not bothered as much by the fact that these men took vows of marriage and then seemingly violated them.
-The hiding of their own emotional-sexual dilemma and character bothers me, as if that held no valuable light to cast on the rest of their thinking, acting and teaching.
+The hiding of their own emotional-sexual dilemma and character bothers me as if that held no valuable light to cast on the rest of their thinking, acting, and teaching.
 I am not bothered that both of these men had affairs . . .
 I am disturbed that they hid the fact.
-I am saddened and frustrated, that I could not learn from them about this- especially from those who I regard so highly for their courage and commitment and insight.
+I am saddened and frustrated that I could not learn from them about this- especially from those whom I regard so highly for their courage, commitment, and insight.

-Or, conceivably they felt they had wandered off course, thinking they had sinned in some Christian sense.
+Or, conceivably, they felt they had wandered off course, thinking they had sinned in some Christian sense.
 Or then again, perhaps they had found some paradoxical passage to the East.
-But, why did they not tell of the difficult personal journey they had experienced?
-Surely they realized that many, even all, would eventually have to pass this way.
+But why did they not tell of the difficult personal journey they had experienced?
+Surely, they realized that many, even all, would eventually have to pass this way.
 It is sad that they, of all people, did not record this 'darker' aspect of their voyaging.
 Their omission has helped form part of the forgotten foundation for a society of errors, and laid part of the quiet keel for a ship of fools.
-It is some of the forgotten leaven, which now raises the bread of our lives.
+It is some of the forgotten leaven that now raises the bread of our lives.

 "Psychology tries to reestablish the basis of life not on ideals but on sincerity with one's self."

-This is one of the best descriptions I have ever heard of what psychology is and attempts to accomplish for the 'normal' man or woman.
-Anais Nin found her need for Psychology when she became involved in an affair with Henry Miller and Henry Miller's woman, June, while at the same time married to Hugo, a French banker.
-She loved each of them and was torn between a yearning for harmony and normalcy, the desire for adventure, passion and romance and a need for wholeness and fullness of the heart.
-And, she found, this issue was not merely about the moral-societal values involved in a married woman having two affairs, but it was a crisis of the soul, of "Psyche".
+This is one of the best descriptions I have ever heard of what psychology is and what it attempts to accomplish for the 'normal' man or woman.
+Anais Nin found her need for psychology when she became involved in an affair with Henry Miller and Henry Miller's woman, June, while at the same time married Hugo, a French banker.
+She loved each of them and was torn between a yearning for harmony and normalcy, the desire for adventure, passion, and romance, and a need for wholeness and fullness of the heart.
+And, she found, this issue was not merely about the moral-societal values involved in a married woman having two affairs, but it was a crisis of the soul of "Psyche".
 It was a crisis of her own being, her own feelings, and her own life.
 It was about what it meant to be a human being.
 Anais wrote at what has become the very end of the book, Henry and June:

-"Last night I wept.
-I wept because the process by which I have become woman was painful.
+"Last night, I wept.
+I wept because the process by which I had become a woman was painful.
 I wept because I was no longer a child with a child's blind faith.
 I wept because my eyes were opened to reality. . .
-To Henry's selfishness, June's love of power, my insatiable creativity which must concern itself with others and cannot be sufficient to itself.
-I wept because I could not believe anymore and I love to believe.
+To Henry's selfishness, June's love of power, and my insatiable creativity, which must concern itself with others and cannot be sufficient to itself.
+I wept because I could not believe anymore, and I love to believe.
 I can still love passionately without believing.
 That means I love humanly.
 I wept because from now on I will weep less.
 I wept because I have lost my pain and I am not yet accustomed to its absence.
 So Henry is coming this afternoon, and tomorrow I am going out with June."

-"The great epochs of our lives are at the points when we gain courage to re-baptize our badness as the best in us."
+"The great epochs of our lives are when we gain courage to re-baptize our badness as the best in us."

 – Friederich Nietzsche

-She began giggling and laughing and again asked me: "What are you doing?”
+She giggled and laughed and again asked me: "What are you doing?”
 "I'm not going to hurt you.
 I'm going to tie you up and fuck you.”
 I replied.
 "I'm going to gag you."
 "Wait a minute," she said, "I don't know if I want to do this."

 "In the thirteenth century Parzival of Wolfram von Eschenbach,